The densest lattices in PGL3(Q2): Finite and discrete subgroups of

 \begin{lemma} Suppose $G$ is a finite subgroup of $\SL(L)$.
 Then either \begin{enumerate} \item $G$ acts faithfully on $L/2L$, or \item $(G,L)\iso(S_4,\Z_2^3)$ where $S_4$ is the determinant~$1$ subgroup of the group of signed permutations, or \item $|G|\leq12$. \end{enumerate} \end{lemma}

 \begin{proof} Suppose $G$ is not faithful on $L/2L$.
 The kernel of $\SL(L)\to\SL(L/2L)$ is a pro-$2$-group, so its intersection $K$ with $G$ is a $2$-group.
 In fact it is elementary abelian because a modification of Siegel's argument \cite[\S39]{Siegel-symplectic-geometry} shows that every element of $K$ has order $1$ or~$2$.
 (If $h\in K$ has order~$4$ then decompose $L$ as a direct sum of $h^2$'s eigenlattices using lemma~\ref{lem-lattice-is-sum-of-eigenlattices}.
 Restricting to the $-1$ eigenlattice gives $h^2=-I$ and $h=I+2T$ for some matrix $T$ over $\Z_2$.
-It is easy to see that these are incompatible.)
+It is easy to see that these are incompatible modulo~$4$.)

 So we may choose a basis for $V$ in which $K$ is diagonal.
 Obviously each involution in $K$ negates two coordinates, and $K$ is $2$ or $2^2$.
 If $K\iso2^2$ then $V$ is the sum of three distinct $1$-dimensional representations of $K$, and we consider the intersections of $L$ with these subspaces.
 Using lemma~\ref{lem-lattice-is-sum-of-eigenlattices} twice shows that $L$ is their direct sum.
-Since $G$ normalizes $K$, and the normalizer of $K$ in $\SL(V)$ is exactly the $S_4$ from \eqref{item-G-is-S4-acting-nonfaithfully}, $G$ lies in this $S_4$.
-So one of \eqref{item-G-is-S4-acting-nonfaithfully} or \eqref{item-G-is-at-most-12} holds.
+Since $G$ normalizes $K$, it permutes these summands.
+Because $G$ is finite and the torsion subgroup of $\Q_2^*$ is $\{\pm1\}$, the $G$-stabilizer of a summand acts on it by $\{\pm1\}$.
+It follows easily that $L\iso\Z_2^3$ in a manner identifying $G$ with a subgroup of the $S_4$ in \eqref{item-G-is-S4-acting-nonfaithfully}.
+So either \eqref{item-G-is-S4-acting-nonfaithfully} or \eqref{item-G-is-at-most-12} holds.

 On the other hand, if $K$ has a single involution, then lemma~\ref{lem-lattice-is-sum-of-eigenlattices} shows that $L$ is the direct sum of its eigenlattices.
 Of course, $G/K$ preserves the images of these sublattices in $L/2L$.
 The $L_3(2)$-stabilizer of a point of $\P^2\F_2$ and a line not containing it is $S_3$, so $|G|\leq12$. \end{proof}